tinify/iMessage-Panda-sticker/README.md

 spectacular.
 The APNG image of the waving panda is compressed from 1.5 MB to 492 KB.
 You can see there is barely a visible difference.

-**Note that animated PNGs are only displayed in Firefox or Safari.
-In Google Chrome, Opera, Microsoft Edge and other browsers you only see the first frame.**
+**Note that animated PNGs are displayed in Firefox, Safari, Google Chrome, and Opera.
+In Microsoft Edge and other browsers you only see the first frame.**

 Original APNG – 1.5MB | Optimised APNG – 492KB